Define in detail the best practices for deploying a UEB system.

 Internal Storage Size

 The UEB requires a minimum of 128GB for the /Backups partition.
 It is not uncommon for the databases and other normal files occupying space in the UEB default image to use significantly more.
-It is best practice to add not less than 120 additional GB of storage to the default UEB’s internal disk making the default storage at least 256GB total, but larger disk sizes may be necessary.
+It is best practice to add not less than 120 additional GB of storage to the default UEB’s internal disk making the default storage at least 256GB total, but larger disk sizes may be necessary on larger or busier UEB systems.
 If space in /backups becomes low, adding additional VM disks and expanding the /backups partition may be necessary.
 Be sure to deploy the UEB to a system that can accommodate increasing this size in the future as necessary.
 Because the databases for the UEB exist in this default storage, it is critical that this storage not be allowed to become completely full unexpectedly as this may cause database corruption or other undesirable operation.

 Additional Internal storage for Temp space for Vaulting or Replication